 - After the appropriate amount of time has passed, pull pan out and allow to cool for 20 minutes.

-- After cooling time has passed, pull corned beef out of pan to carve.
+- After cooling time has passed, pull corned bison out of pan to carve.
 Remember to always carve against the grain.
 Cut into 1/8th – 1/4 inch slices.

 The Reuben ’06

 - On a sheet pan, butter one side of each piece of bread.
 Place bread on sheet pan.